 As the census was taken in 1940, it provides a snapshot of what life was like during the years of the Great Depression.
 America was just recovering from this period of historic economic downturn, and we were about to enter into the Second World War.

-Here at Family Line Video, we preserve life stories and family history in Family Documentaries – Life Story Videos, Family History Videos, 50th Anniversary Videos and Video Slideshows.
+Here at Family Line Video, we help families preserve life stories and family history in Family Documentaries – Life Story Videos, Family History Videos, 50th Anniversary Videos and Legacy Video.

 Family Line Video, LLC